 I would be remiss if I talked about Rome without mentioning the art.
 My Italian professor once said that you can’t leave college without having a favorite artist and sculptor.
 Obviously with my Italian soul, my sculptor is Bernini.
 And while I adore the Trevi Fountain, the fountain in Piazza Navona and his sculptures in the Villa Borghese sold me.
 But seriously, there is so much art throughout Rome and not nearly enough time to enjoy it all.

-One of my last nights in Rome was spent at a local bar to check something off my list – watching the Italian national soccer team play in the UEFA Euro tournament alongside the Romans.
-I went with a couple people from my college group to a local place for the occasion, Pepy’s, in Piazza Barberini.
+One of my last nights in Rome was spent checking something off my list – watching the Italian national soccer team play in the UEFA Euro tournament alongside Italians.
+I went with a couple people to a local place for the occasion, Pepy’s, in Piazza Barberini.
 The game?
 Italy versus Ireland, with Italy kicking butt and going on to the quarterfinals.
-I had so much fun being around all of the loyal Italian soccer fans – the energy was infectious!
+I had so much fun being around all of the loyal Italian soccer fans.
+Their energy was infectious!
 It was the perfect way to begin saying goodbye to Rome.

 The day I left Rome was one of the worst days of my life, but not for the reason you may think.
 I won’t go too much into it, but by the time I arrived to my connecting airport in London, a bottle of Dr. Pepper brought me to tears.
 And not just because it was my first one after a six-week separation.
 Honestly, all Italy is missing is Dr. Pepper.
 Focus, Tabitha.
 This trip gave me so much – I met people from all over the world, I got more exercise that summer that all the previous combined, and I immersed myself in a culture that I love.